femtomc/jaxmax/README.md

 In theory, one could define the JIT-like functionality that we've all come to know and love from JAX, using MAX as a backend in place of XLA.

+> [!WARNING]
+> You can't invoke these graphs _within a JAX computation which you `jax.jit`_ yet.
+In other words, you can't mix and max XLA and MAX in this package yet.

 ## MAX graphs

 What is a MAX graph?
 Let's inspect one: